Pronounced “Aad granthh.” See Guru Granth Sahib.

 Pronounced “ka-CARS.”
-The five articles of the Sikh faith are: kara, a steel bracelet; kanga, a comb; kirpan, a ceremonial dagger; kach, undergarments; and kesh, long uncut hair that men and some women wrap in a turban.
-Most Sikhs wear some of the articles, while Sikhs who have taken amrit (Sikh baptism) wear all five.
+The five articles of the Sikh faith.
+They are: kara, a steel bracelet; kanga, a comb; kirpan, a ceremonial dagger; kach, undergarments; and kesh, long uncut hair that men and some women wrap in a turban.
+Most Sikhs wear some of the articles, while Sikhs who have received amrit sanchar (Sikh initiation) wear all five.
 Nearly all people who wear turbans in America are Sikh.
 See amrit sanchar and Khalsa.

 The holiest Sikh temple, located in the city of Amritsar in the Indian state of Punjab.
 The temple was built in the late 16th and early 17th centuries.
 In 1984, Prime Minister Indira Gandhi responded to a security threat by ordering an attack on the Golden Temple, destroying parts of the temple complex, which has since been rebuilt.
 Also known as Harmandir Sahib and as Darbar Sahib; the latter is the name preferred by Sikhs.
 See Darbar Sahib.

 Pronounced “GUR-dwahr-uh.”
-A Sikh place of worship that houses the Sikh scripture, the Guru Granth Sahib.
+A Sikh place of worship that houses the Sikh scripture, Guru Granth Sahib.

 Pronounced “GOOR-pur-ab.”
 A Sikh holiday that commemorates the birth or death of a Sikh guru.
 The most significant gurpurab is the birthday of Guru Nanak, the first Sikh teacher, celebrated in November.